 A working, portable metronome will be shown to the teacher no later than the end of the second week of classes.
-This does not need to be brought to every class but will be an integral part of the student's weekly homework.
-You may not use writing implements other than pencils on dictation.
-Dictations done in ink will not be marked and will receive a failing grade.
+This does not need to be brought to every class but will be an integral part of the students' weekly homework.
+The metronome may be a digital app.